amd/ryzen-ai-documentation/docs/getstartex.rst

 * The ResNet50 model has been retrained on CIFAR10 and the model artifacts ``resnet_trained_for_cifar10.pt`` and ``resnet_trained_for_cifar10.onnx`` are provided in ``models/``.
 To generate these files by yourself, follow the instructions in the next step.

-[Optional] To also train the model on CIFAR10, run the following command:
+[**Optional] To retrain the model on CIFAR10, run the following command:

 .. code-block::

    python prepare_model_data.py --train --num_epochs 5